Justine R. Cheung, MSW – Bridging Success Program Coordinator

 I currently hold an undergraduate and graduate degree from ASU’s School of Social Work, and am currently pursuing my PhD.
 After graduating with my BSW, I worked in the public mental and behavioral health care system, specializing is in peer-support, trauma informed care, and mental health recovery.
 Once I completed my MSW degree, I spent a year working with ASU’s Refugee Resettlement Committee and conducted research on Social Entrepreneurship.
 Research is an important part of my life and as a professional social worker I recognize the importance it plays and the responsibility I have to empower others to have the life they dream of.

-My name is Kalah Polsean and am a first-year Masters student in the Social Work and Public Administration concurrent degree program.
+My name is Kalah Villagrana and am a second-year Masters student in the Social Work and Public Administration concurrent degree program.
 I am originally from Rockford, Illinois and came to ASU as an out-of-state student to study Elementary Education-English as a Second Language.
 After graduating with my bachelor's degree, I began working in college access and success programs for high school and college students.
 My passion is to support and advocate for children in the child welfare system to ensure that all children have equal educational opportunities and outcomes.
+I currently work for Community Outreach in University College.
+In my work, I develop and coordinate access and success programs for underrepresented students at the university, including the Bridging Success Early Start program.
 I am very excited to be part of the Bridging Success family and to support amazing Sun Devils!